alonz22/asp-net-scan/README.md

 ## Overview
+Inspired by the challenges I faced manually checking my ASP.NET application for vulnerabilities, I developed these custom vulnerability scanners.
+With an aim to overcome the time-consuming process, these scanners automate the detection of potential security flaws.these checks cover a significant portion of the OWASP Top 10.
+While other paid and open-source tools exist, my personal journey drove me to create these tailored scanners to enhance the security posture of my application efficiently.

 This repository contains a PowerShell script that serves as an ASP.NET app scanner.
 The script can help identify potential security vulnerabilities in your ASP.NET applications.
 The scanner targets various aspects of web application security, including cookies, missing CSRF tokens, file uploads, hard-coded credentials, unencoded URLs, input validation, low-level encryption, web.config files, and unparameterized queries.

 ## Features